‘Dream On’ started. I was at the kitchen counter making sandwiches.

 I didn’t (don’t) want to make my daughters grow up paranoid or suspicious of things and people in the world, now and in the future.
-But I think it’s crucial to learn to not automatically place faith in anyone or anything because of a label, position, a title, or perception that they are an authority.
-And certainly not because the media covers them extensively.
+But I think it’s crucial to learn to not place faith in anyone or anything because of a label, a position, a title, or perception they are an authority.
+And not because the media covers them extensively.
 That does not confirm, nor is it evidence of, their value.
 My girls need to know to verify and validate that for themselves.
 I told them.
 “People who get things done and are right more times than wrong… who have real experience and produce actual results aligned with doing what’s right.
 People who when they talk, make sense and show intelligence and compassion… and you can match it to accomplishments and action.
 They are the ones worth listening to.”

 I gave them the line again from the song.
 Yes, I sang it.
 “Live and learn from fools and from sages…” I want them to learn to acknowledge labels or reputations but—and this is a big but and I cannot lie—I want them to define people and assess situations based on their own relevant criteria.
 I continued.
 “Something to understand that’s important in life.”
 That’s not the first or hundredth time they’ve heard me say that.
-I got a bit of eye-roll from them but kept going.
+I got eye-roll from them but kept going.
 “You can learn from both types of people.
 The way to do that is judge by actions… results, and not words.
 Listen to what people say but… it’s more important to see what they do.
 If a person proves to be a Sage; an intelligent person with good, moral, ethical, judgment… then their words have weight.”

 Beta raised her hand.
 “What does weight mean—you know—how you just said it?”

 “It means to take them seriously and listen.
 They have value and merit attention.”
 I went to the pantry for napkins and came out with their allotment.
-[I tend to harp a bit on being wasteful… my ‘don’t use more than you really need’ thing.
+[I harp on being wasteful… my ‘don’t use more than you really need’ thing.
 I know if they have five they’ll use five… if they have one… they know that’s it… and will use it wisely.
 On pudding or fruit cup days, they get an extra napkin.
 I’m not unsympathetic on this issue.]
 “But don’t give people’s words power over you.
 Only you can—rationally, logically and contextually—decide what’s right and wrong for you.”

 Alpha poured more milk; adding some to Beta’s glass, too.
 “But what can you learn from fools?”
 She brought me back around to the original question.

-“Simply, what not to do… and how not to be.
+“What not to do… and how not to be.
 We don’t live in a perfect world, and humans are imperfect, too.
 We all have flaws.
-The thing to do is to not just understand our own flaws but also see them in others because that can be a factor in gauging the value of what they’re telling you and more importantly any advice they give you.”
+The thing to do is to not just understand our own flaws but also see them in others because that can be a factor in gauging the value of what they’re telling you and any advice they give you.”
 I put a drink-box, chocolate milk today, snack bag of carrots, fudge brownie and their sandwiches (Alpha’s turkey with mayonnaise and Beta’s peanut butter—not spread too thick—with grape jelly) into their lunch bags.

 I made my ‘wind it up’ motion, twirling my index finger and hand clockwise to speed them up; an eat-your-cereal signal.
-“So, Fools can talk a lot and have very little, if anything, worth listening to.
+“So, Fools can talk a lot and have little, if anything, worth listening to.
 Sages may not say much but when they do… you listen.
 And the most important thing is to think about what they say and decide what it means to you.
 That’s called giving it context.”

 “Your father’s telling you… while you’re young.
 Come sit beside me my lovely ones.
 And listen closely to what I say.
 If you do this… It will help you in many ways.”